Bayesian Additive Regression Trees for functional ANOVA model: Preliminaries

 \subsection{Bayesian Additive Regression Trees (BART)}

-BART (\cite{BART}) models the regression function $f$ by the sum of random decision trees.
-That is, BART assumes a priori that $f(\cdot)=\beta_0+\sum_{t=1}^{T} \mathbb{T}_t(\cdot),$ where $\mathbb{T}_t$s are random decision trees and obtains the posterior distribution of $\mathbb{T}_t$s.
+BART (\cite{BART}) assumes a Gaussian regression model, i.e., $Y|\mathbf{x} \sim N(\cdot|f(\mathbf{x}),\sigma^{2})$, where the regression function $f$ is modeled as the sum of random decision trees.
+That is, BART assumes a priori that $f(\cdot)=\sum_{t=1}^{T} \mathbb{T}_t(\cdot),$ where $\mathbb{T}_t$s are random decision trees and obtains the posterior distribution of $\mathbb{T}_t$s.
 Each decision tree is represented by the three parameters at each node - (i) the binary indicator whether a node is internal or terminal, (ii) the pair of (split-variable, split-criterion) if the node is internal and (iii) the height (i.e the prediction value) if the node is terminal.
 BART puts a prior mass on these three parameters to generate independent random decision trees $\mathbb{T}_t$s while $T$ is fixed in advance and not inferred.
 Then, BART samples from the posterior distribution $p(\mathbb{T}_1,\ldots,\mathbb{T}_{T},\sigma^{2}|{\rm data})$ using the backfitting MCMC algorithm (\cite{BART}).

+Building upon BART, several extensions have been proposed.
+Specifically, \cite{linero2018dart} proposed Dirichlet Additive Regression Trees (DART), which equip BART with a Dirichlet prior on the splitting probabilities over covariates, thereby encouraging sparse and adaptive variable selection. \cite{linero2018bayesian} proposed Soft BART (SBART) by replacing the indicator functions in BART decision trees with sigmoid functions, and proves that the posterior concentration rate of SBART is minimax optimal over Hölder function spaces with smoothness parameter $\alpha \in (0,\infty)$. \cite{deshpande2020vcbart} introduced Varying Coefficient Bayesian Additive Regression Trees (VCBART), which use BART to estimate coefficient functions in varying coefficient models.
+Recently, \cite{GBART} proposed a reversible jump Markov chain Monte Carlo (RJMCMC) algorithm for Generalized BART (GBART) when the data distribution belongs to the exponential family.